kasv-p/Typing-Speed-Test/Readme.md

 TYPING SPEED TEST PYTHON.

-open to all for contributions. all valid PRs will be merged .
-(beginner-friendly) and easy first contribution.

-a software to measure the typing speed of user. currently it takes sentences from only one file.
+A program to measure the typing speed of user. currently it takes sentences from only one file.

-Steps to contribute.

-1.Register your GitHub ID on Hackoberfest Website
+How you Can contribute.

-2.Fork this repository.
+1.Fork this repository.

+2.Clone the forked repo (git clone "link of the forked repo")

 3.Make the required Changes.(make sure there are no conflicts with existing codes).

+4.Add the changes made to staging area ( git add .) (can add individual files using git add [filename]).

+5.Commit the changes once finalized (git commit -m "write a meaningful commit message")

+6.Push the commited changes to the forked repo (git push )

-4.Send a Pull request
+7.Create a Pull request

-5.I'll take a look at the change and then merge them with the master branch.

 Happy coding fellas!!
 Don't worry newcomers!!
 Everyone's PRs will be merged, just follow the steps properly!!